leah-choco/leah-choco/README.md

 * I’m @leah-choco, a certified MERN developer.
-* I'm a wife and mom to 3 kids.
+* Wife and mom to 3 kids.
-* I’m currently learning Tailwind CSS and OpenAI.
+* Currently learning Tailwind CSS and OpenAI.

 <!---